Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 As a background, the technology platform developed by Electric Kiwi allows it to 'read' the energy consumption of each customer every 30 minutes.
 The technology allows Electric Kiwi to calculate, with a high degree of precision, the estimated consumption for the next half hour.
 With this information, Electric Kiwi buys the necessary energy in the wholesale market.
 The savings resulting from this complex operation are then transferred to Electric Kiwi customers in their monthly bill.

-Electric Kiwi currently offers two residential plans, the Kiwi Plan and the MoveMaster Plan.
-Each of these plans is available for both standard and low users and share similar key benefits.
+Electric Kiwi currently offers three residential plans, the Everyday Plan and the MoveMaster Plan are time-of use plans, and the Go250 is a plan with flat energy prices and is paid in advance.
+Each of these plans is available for both standard and low users and we cover them in more detail below:

 The Pros: